physicsparticle/5WU7oGiwiao-stay/README.md

 - [x] go outside 🥹 and charge my car 🚗 i had to move my car closer to the charger and the inside of my car still smells like the turkish coffee i got yesterday lol
 * mark cuban ended up responding to my brother: https://bsky.app/profile/faizerpewpew.bsky.social/post/3lulnyppkm22r i coached him on how to respond and he asked someone in his company as well, we'll see what happens, i txt'd him this morning like "mark cuban responded to you" and he's like "Holy crap!!!!!
 What the fk!!! " lololl
 * yay its fridayyy 😬
+* https://www.robertocavalli.com/en-us/women/ready-to-wear/sweatshirts/sweatshirt-with-maxi-rose-print--UKT67B-HUN48-02000.html i wouldnt have gotten this for the original price but with the sale and the fact that its fall next month ... good deal, i argue to myself

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles